Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/index.md

 # Carrot-CDM

-Welcome to our repo for `python` tools used by/with the CaRROT project.
+Welcome to our repo for `python` tools used by/with the Carrot project.
 The primary functionality is used for performing ETL on health datasets, converting them to the OHDSI Common Data Model (CDM), via a command line interface.

 CaRROT-CDM contains a pythonic version[^1] of the OHDSI CDM, implemented via the class `CommonDataModel`.
 CDM tables, such as "Person" are defined as classes (e.g. [`Person`](Person.md)) within the code base.